MZimmerman321/SIOP-poster/Poster/README.md

 - Formatting of center image.
 Will it let me mark it as a figure???
 That graph is not easier to read if I make it lol. fix the text size and error bar highlighting.

+- Seperate text from body and main sections better.

 - Make the model fit data into a table and make sure numbers are all correct.

 - GRAMMER and SPELLCHECK